terraform-provider-openstack/terraform-provider-openstack/website/docs/r/fw_policy_v2.html.markdown

     `shared` status of an existing firewall policy.
 Only administrative users can specify if the policy should be shared.

-* `value_specs` - (Optional) Map of additional options.
-Changing this creates a new firewall policy.

 ## Attributes Reference

 The following attributes are exported: